devinshields/h2odocs/source/quickstart/quickstart_R.rst

 Minimize the R console and **return to the terminal.**
 In the terminal enter the following commands
+(note that the first part of the file path in the cd command should be the path where the H2O repository was originally cloned).

 ::

-  $ cd .. # moves the user up one level in the directory
+  $ cd /.../h2o/target # moves the user up one level in the directory
-  $ cd target # moves the user into the directory where the h2o program is located
-  $ java -Xmx2g -jar h2o.jar -name mystats-cloud # java command to run the h2o program
+  $ java -Xmx2g -jar h2o.jar -name mystats-cloud # java command to run H2O

-This starts the h2o program, and returns output similar to the following:
+This starts H2O, and returns output similar to the following:

 ::